mbrodt/sapper-portfolio/src/routes/blog/posts/first-job-expectations.md

 tags: ["Career", "Programming"]
 type: "blog-post"
 image: "expectations.jpg"
-description: "Landing your first development job is hard, but when you do, you need to prepare for what comes next"
+description: "Landing your first development job is hard, but when you do, you need to prepare for what comes next."
 ---

 A few years ago, I landed my first development job.
 Before that, I read tons of articles and advice on **how** to do it - advice like having a portfolio website, showing off your projects, and establishing a personal connection before applying.
 All valuable advice that I'm convinced helped me get the job.